pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 section of the Signal K documentation may provide helpful orientation.

-__signalk-switchlogic__ allows the user to define a collection of rules each of which maps the result of a boolean *expression* onto some output action.
+__signalk-switchlogic__ allows the user to define a collection of rules each of which maps the result of an input boolean expression onto some output action.

-Input terms are values drawn from Signal K notification or switch bank paths and there are three possible output actions each of which is moderated by the result of evaluating *expression*.
+Operands in input expressions are values drawn from Signal K notification or switch bank paths.

+There are three possible types of output action.

-1. Issue or cancel a notification on a path in Signal K's "notifications..." tree.
+1. Issue (if expression is true) or cancel a notification on a path in Signal K's "notifications....) tree.
-   The notification path is defined in the rule and the definition can specify any or all property values in an issued notification.
+   The notification path is defined in the rule and the definition can specify any or all property values in the issued notification.

-2. Write the expression result as the state value of a path in Signal K's "electrical.switches...." tree.
+2. Write a 1 (if expression is true) or 0 as the state value of a path in Signal K's "electrical.switches...." tree.
    The switch path is defined in the rule.

 3. Write a JSON command specifying a switch bank update to a control channel.
-   The control channel type and identity is defined globally in the plugin configuration.
+   The control channel type and identity is defined globally in the plugin configuration and the output command will have properties identifying the switch bank, channel and state (derived as in (2)) to which it applies.

 Option (3) is especially useful since applications inside and outside of Signal K can listen to the control channel and take appropriate action.
 For example,
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank)
-accepts commands on control channel and outputs PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
+accepts commands on a control channel and outputs PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
 In a similar way, [signalk-devantech](https://github.com/preeve9534/signalk-devantech)